amoskyalo/material-UI-CLI/README.md

 ### 🧩 Popular MUI components

-Here is a list of all popular components that are currently supported.
+Below is a list of supported components, categorized for ease of understanding and integration.

 | Component                          | Description                                                              | Category       |
 | ---------------------------------- | ------------------------------------------------------------------------ | -------------- |